lehnertu/CAENels-FastPS-OPCUA/README.md

 The server is built with a cross-compiler running on a Linux system for the ARM target CPU of the power supplies.

-The OPC UA stack needds to be downloaded and built.
+The OPC UA stack needs to be downloaded and built.
 This can be done on the development system - there is no binary code produced at this stage.
 The complete stack is obtained in two (amalgamated) files.
 - open62541.h